 Do not wash any part of your face when it’s sweating.

-Staying up late at night and sleeping after sunrise are both harmful for the eyes.
+Staying up late at night and sleeping after sunrise are both harmful to the eyes.

 Protect your eyes from dust, smoke, and wind.
 In case you are in such conditions, blink your eyes frequently and gently massage the eyes, always according to Ayurveda India inscriptions.

-Regular exercising of your eyes by simply moving your eyeballs in any direction is also an advisable home remedy in Ayurveda’s suggestions for the eyes’ list.
+Regular exercise of your eyes by simply moving your eyeballs in any direction is also an advisable home remedy in Ayurveda’s suggestions for the eyes’ list.

 Another simple but effective Ayurveda treatment for the eyes is known as palming whereas one has to rub his palms for around 30 seconds and soon afterward pose gently on the closed eyelids.